 Notes

-- Store in an airtight container on the counter for up to 2 weeks.
+- Storage: Store in an airtight container on the counter for up to 2 weeks.
 No need to refrigerate.